GiulioMa/Statistical-Significance-In-Portfolio-Management/README.md

-# Statistical Significance in Portfolio Management
+# A Comprehensive Guide to Understanding Statistical Significance in Portfolio Management

 ## Overview
-This repository contains a Jupyter Notebook that explores the concept of statistical significance in the context of portfolio management.
-Using hypothesis testing, Z-tests, and confidence intervals, the notebook provides a comprehensive examination of how many years a portfolio manager would need to outperform the market to achieve a statistically significant result.
+This repository houses a Jupyter Notebook designed as an educational tool for understanding the statistical methods involved in evaluating a portfolio manager's performance.
+The notebook takes a deep dive into hypothesis testing, Z-tests, confidence levels, and sample size calculations.
+It offers both textual explanations and mathematical formulas, supplemented with Python code for practical implementation.
+In essence, the notebook aims to quantify the number of years a portfolio manager would need to outperform the market to achieve a statistically significant result with a high level of confidence.

 ## Table of Contents
-- Introduction
+- Introduction: Setting the Stage
-- Hypothesis Testing: The Cornerstone
+- Hypothesis Testing: The Cornerstone of Inferential Statistics
-- Null and Alternative Hypotheses
+- Null and Alternative Hypotheses: The Initial Step
-- Z-Test: A Critical Statistical Tool
+- Z-Test: Understanding the Core Statistical Tool
+- Confidence Levels: Laying the Foundation
+- The Quantile Function and Z-Values: A Mathematical Insight
-- Confidence Levels and Z-Values
+- Visualizing Confidence Intervals: A Graphical Approach
+- Numerical Estimation of Z-Values: An Alternative Method
-- Assumptions and Preconditions
+- Assumptions and Preconditions: What Needs to Be True
-- Standard Deviation in Portfolio Management
+- Standard Deviation: Measuring Variability in Portfolio Returns
-- Sample Size Calculation
+- Sample Size Calculation: The Final Step
-- Visualizing Confidence Intervals
-- Numerical Estimation of Z-Values
-- Conclusion
+- Conclusion: Wrapping It Up

 ## Prerequisites
 - Python 3.x
 - Jupyter Notebook
-- Libraries: numpy, matplotlib, scipy
+- Libraries: numpy, matplotlib, scipy, scipy.optimize

 ## How to Use
 1. Clone this repository to your local machine.